I Say a Little Prayer: Diana King version

 In 1997, Jamaican singer Diana King released a reggae-style cover of "I Say a Little Prayer".
-It was released as the first single from her second album, Think Like a Girl (1997), and also featured prominently in the comedy My Best Friend's Wedding.
+It was released as the first single from their second album, Think Like a Girl (1997), and also featured prominently in the comedy My Best Friend's Wedding.
 The Love to Infinity dance remix popularized the song on radio.
 King's single reached No. 1 in Hungary, No. 6 in Australia, No. 12 in Norway and No. 17 in the UK.